department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/links.md

   - anchor: Considerations
   - anchor: Link text
   - anchor: Formatting
-  - anchor: Linking to internal pages
+  - anchor: Linking to the main VA website
   - anchor: Linking to documents and other file sources
   - anchor: Linking to external sites
 ---